TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 ```
 Calling ADMU Start-Migration using WinRM no longer requires CredSSP to initalize the user profile account.
-New user profile is initalized without spinning up a new process for that user.
+New user profile is initialized without spinning up a new process for that user.
 ```

 #### FEATURES: